The Banking Regulation Review: European Union

 - the benchmark administrator is required to draw up a code of conduct for contributors that clearly specifies their obligations and responsibilities when they provide input data for the determination of the benchmark;

-- annexes to the Benchmarks Regulation are provided in relation to commodity benchmarks and interest rate benchmarks to take account of the risks and specificities of these benchmarks in a proportionate manner.
-Additional requirements are imposed on critical benchmarks, including the power for the relevant competent authority to mandate submission data from contributors and mandate administration; and
+- annexes to the Benchmarks Regulation contain further rules for commodity benchmarks and interest rate benchmarks to take account of the risks and specificities of these benchmarks in a proportionate manner.
+Additional requirements are imposed on critical benchmarks, including the power for the relevant national regulator to mandate submission data from contributors and mandate administration; and

 - transparency provisions require administrators to provide a statement setting out the relevant benchmark measures and its vulnerabilities, to allow users to choose the most appropriate and suitable benchmark.